Mark Rogowski: Later statements

+Parole attempts

 Rogowski was denied parole on February 7, 2011.
-Deputy District Attorney Richard Sachs argued Rogowski remains an "unreasonable risk to society" and should remain imprisoned, while a family member of Bergsten also attended the hearing and requested Rogowski remain incarcerated.
+Deputy District Attorney Richard Sachs argued that Rogowski remains an "unreasonable risk to society" and should remain imprisoned.
+A family member of Bergsten also attended the hearing and requested Rogowski remain incarcerated.
 On February 6, 2015, another parole hearing was scheduled, but Rogowski waived his right to a hearing for one year.
 On March 9, 2016, he was again denied parole for seven years.

-As of June 2019, Rogowski is incarcerated at Donovan State Prison.

 On December 10, 2019, multiple media reports indicated that Rogowski's parole board recommended parole.
 The California Board of Parole Hearings finalized the decision, and the case went before the California governor's staff for review.
-On April 27, 2020, Rogowski's parole grant was reversed by Governor Gavin Newsom, stating Rogowski needed to gain a "deeper understanding" of his crimes.
+On April 27, 2020, Rogowski's parole grant was reversed by Governor Gavin Newsom, stating Rogowski needed to gain a "deeper understanding" of his crimes, possibly in reference to statements in which Rogowski attempted to shift responsibility away from himself and onto the victim.

-In June 2022, a San Diego County Parole Board granted Rogowski parole with his attorney citing "the parole board's 'trained psychologist found him to be a low risk of danger to the public.'"
-This was to be followed by a 120 day review period by the board, and then up to 30 days for the Governor to make a final decision.
+In June 2022, Rogowski was granted parole with his attorney citing "the parole board's 'trained psychologist found him to be a low risk of danger to the public.'"
+This was to be followed by a 120-day review period by the board, and then up to 30 days for the Governor to make a final decision.
 However, Governor Gavin Newsom again reversed the parole board's decision, ensuring Rogowski would continue to serve his sentence.

+As of November 2024, Rogowski is incarcerated at Donovan State Prison.

 In media

-A documentary examining Mark Rogowski's trajectory, Stoked: The Rise and Fall of Gator, was released in 2002 by Palm Pictures.
+A documentary examining Mark Rogowski's trajectory, Stoked: The Rise and Fall of Gator, was released in 2003 by Palm Pictures.
 The film was written, directed, and produced by Helen Stickler, and features interviews with other professional skateboarders such as Tony Hawk, Kevin Staab, Lance Mountain, Ken Park, Steve Caballero, Jason Jessee, Craig Johnson, Stacy Peralta, and Rogowski.
-Since California law prohibits video interviews with prison inmates, Rogowski was interviewed over the recorded prison phone for the documentary, and gave details on his background, his downfall, and remorse for murdering Jessica Bergsten.
+Since California law prohibits video interviews with prison inmates, Rogowski was interviewed over the recorded prison phone for the documentary.
+He gave details on his background, his downfall, and claimed to have remorse for murdering Jessica Bergsten.

-This story was featured on an episode of Shattered on the Investigation Discovery channel.
-It features interviews with the lead investigator, Brandy McClain, and the minister Auggie Costantino.
+The case was featured on an episode of Shattered on the Investigation Discovery channel.